xilution/xilution-react-todomvc/README.md

 Follow the instructions below to stand up an example of the app for yourself.
 Within about 1/2 hour you will have a fully functional Todo management app running in AWS.

-The project features a serverless backend that uses the [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) and integrates with [Xilution SaaS](https://prod.xilution.com/products/index.html).
-The app's frontend is built using (React and Redux)[https://github.com/reactjs/react-redux].

 ## Features

 * Frontend